epam/edp-install/docs/user-guide/library.md

 As soon as the library is successfully provisioned, the following will be created:

-- Code Review and Build pipelines in Jenkins/Tekton for this library.
-The Build pipeline will be triggered automatically if at least one environment is already added.
-- A new project in Gerrit or another VCS.
-- SonarQube integration will be available after the Build pipeline in Jenkins/Tekton is passed.
-- Nexus Repository Manager will be available after the Build pipeline in Jenkins/Tekton is passed as well.
+- A Library Codebase type will appear in the Codebase list of the Components section.
+- With the **Create** strategy, a new project will be generated on GitHub or another integrated VCS.
+When **Clone** is chosen, the repository will be forked from the original and copied to the EDP-integrated repository.
+If **Import** is selected, the platform connects to the chosen repository.

 !!! info
-    To navigate quickly to OpenShift, Jenkins/Tekton, Gerrit, SonarQube, Nexus, and other resources, click the **Overview** section on the navigation bar and hit the necessary link.
+    To navigate quickly to OpenShift, Tekton, Gerrit, SonarQube, Nexus, and other resources, click the **Overview** section on the navigation bar and hit the necessary link.

 The added library will be listed in the Libraries list allowing to do the following:

 !![Library menu](../assets/user-guide/edp-portal-library-page.png "Library menu")

-1. Create another library by clicking the plus sign icon in the lower-right corner of the screen and performing the same steps as described on the [Add Library](add-library.md) page.
+1. Create another library by clicking the plus sign icon on the right side of the screen and performing the same steps as described on the [Add Library](add-library.md) page.

 2. Open library data by clicking its link name.
 Once clicked, the following blocks will be displayed: